Photosynthesis in Higher Plants: Overview, Topics, MCQs, Books, Tips

 Calvin Cycle (C3 Cycle)

-The steps of this cycle include:
+The steps of the Calvin cycle include:

 • In a carbon-fixation process, ribulose-1, 5-bisphosphate combines with carbon dioxide to form 3-phosphoglyceric acid, a 3-carbon compound.
 In this process, a protein enzyme called RuBisCO is involved.